ircdocs/modern-irc/index.md

 If the server does not accept the new nickname supplied by the client as valid (for instance, due to containing invalid characters), it should issue an `ERR_ERRONEUSNICKNAME` numeric and ignore the `NICK` command.

 If the server does not receive the `<nickname>` parameter with the `NICK` command, it should issue an `ERR_NONICKNAMEGIVEN` numeric and ignore the `NICK` command.

+The `NICK` message may be sent from the server to client to inform clients about other clients changing their nicknames.
+In this case, the `<source>` of the message will be the user who is changing their nickname.

 Numeric Replies: